hungnt55/Stop-and-Stare/README.md

 		./format <input file> <output file> 1

        <input file>: the path to text file in edge list format with no weights: the first line contains the number of nodes n and number of edges m, each of the next m lines describes an edge following the format: <src> <dest>.
 Node index starts from 1.
-	<output file>: the path to text output file with edge probabilities
+       <output file>: the path to text output file with edge probabilities.
-	The last parameter (1) means the input graph is considered as directed.
+       1: the input graph is considered as directed.

 1. Conversion from a text format to binary file